The artistic experiences that we undergo and that we take our audiences through;

 YST students participate in the Musical Chairs Chamber Music Festival at Schulich School of Music, McGill University, Canada.

-Professor Bernard Lanskey pens a message of welcome as well as an introduction to YST Conservatory’s artistic programme for the first half of the year.
+Prof Bernard Lanskey pens a message of welcome, introducing YST Conservatory’s artistic programme for the first half of the year.

 A group of YST students, led by Ho Qian Hui (Viola, BMus Year 3) recently participated in a collaborative project with the National Lao Music and Dance School (NLMDS).